 In some cases data recovery chances are higher when the file system is formatted with the same file system type: in case of NTFS overwritten with NTFS the possibility of successful data recovery is quite high, while FAT overwritten with FAT has worse data recovery chances.

 Efficient data recovery software usually gives a satisfying recovery result after file system formatting.
-Most file systems (except those like FAT) might keep file allocation information, directory records and file names, allowing data recovery utilities to reconstruct the file system successfully.
-However, since new structures are written to the disk, some user information can be damagedand some files or folders can be lost.
+Most file systems (except those like FAT) might keep the information about the file allocation, directory records and file names, allowing data recovery utilities to reconstruct the file system successfully.
+However, since new structures are written to the disk, some user information can be damaged and some files or folders can be lost.

 Recovery after file system damage

 In this case, data recovery software applies the same techniques as in the case of a formatted file system.
 Data recovery chances depend on the kind of file system damage (damage of user files, file folders, file location, file name).